kojix2/ruby-minimap2/README.md

 :dna: [minimap2](https://github.com/lh3/minimap2) - the long-read mapper - for [Ruby](https://github.com/ruby/ruby)

-:construction: under development

 ## Installation

 You need to install it from the source code.
 Because you need to build minimap2 and create a shared library.
 Open your terminal and type the following commands in order.

 ```sh
 git clone --recurse-submodules https://github.com/kojix2/ruby-minimap2